Referite/.github/profile/README.md

 ## What is Referite?

-Referite is an application developed as part of software process and project management course to be utilized during the Paris 2024 Olympic Games.
-Its primary purpose is to assist the Paris Organizing Committee in efficiently handling event scheduling and documenting medal outcomes.
+&nbsp;&nbsp;&nbsp;&nbsp;Referite is an application developed as part of Software Process and Project management course 01219346-60 At Kasetsart's University to be utilized during the Paris 2024 Olympic Games.
+&nbsp;&nbsp;&nbsp;&nbsp;Its primary purpose is to assist the Paris Organizing Committee in efficiently handling event scheduling and documenting medal outcomes.
 The application features a referee login portal, real-time result tracking, data validation capabilities, and a user-friendly interface for overseeing competition details and country participation.

 ## Document
 - [Mockup](https://docs.google.com/presentation/d/1LrKqyG_6jWOptbto7mtSRAjzz1NhECmlAHxfAo4ZATg/edit#slide=id.p)